theonlysake/choreography/README.md

-# choreographyjs
+# choreography

-*The best and only animation tool you'll ever need!*
+*The best and only web animation tool you'll ever need!*

 ---